marcellomontemagno/marcellomontemagno.github.io/_posts/2017-04-14-Everything-you-need-to-know-about-objects-in-JS-from-object-literals-to-ES6-classes-inheritance-included.md

 category: Javascript
 ---

-## How many ways I have to create object javascript?
+## How many ways you have to create object javascript?

 Unfortunately you have many

 - Using Object.create(...)
 - Using Object literals
 - Using constructor functions
 - Using ES6 classes

 All of them will involve inheritance so is important to have some basic info about it before to start.

-### Class based vs prototypal inheritance
+## Class based vs prototypal inheritance

 In class based inheritance you have classes

 - Classes are not object instances.
 - Classes are a blueprint, a description used to create new object instances.
 - Classes can inherit from other classes.
-    - Classes can be used to create new object instances through the new operator.
+- Classes can be used to create new object instances through the "new" operator.

 In prototypal inheritance classes do not exist

 - You only have real object instances.
 - Objects inherit directly from other real object instances.

 Javascript doesn't have class based inheritance, it has prototypal inheritance.
 The class keyword introduced in ES2015 is only syntactical sugar, under the hood it creates a structure of objects instances mimicking the class based model.

 ## What is a prototype?

 A prototype is an object instance nothing more than that.
-JavaScript objects usually inherit properties and methods from their prototype.
+JavaScript objects usually inherit properties and methods from a prototype.

 ## The prototype chain, properties delegation, and properties shadowing

-In prototypal inheritance having an object C extending B and B extending an object A means that the instance C is linked to the instance B trough a reference and that B is linked to A through another reference.
+In prototypal inheritance having an object C extending B and B extending an object A means that the instance C is linked to the instance B through a reference and that B is linked to A through another reference.
 This creates a chain called the prototype chain.
 When you ask for a property on the object C the following happen:

 - if the property is present its value is returned
 - if the property is not present the hidden [[prototype]] property is used to retrieve the object prototype (its parent) and the same logic is performed on it until either a property is found or the end of the prototype chain is reached

-The hidden [[prototype]] property of objects is the one holding the link to their prototype (parent), inspecting an object in chrome this property has the name "__proto__".
+The hidden [[prototype]] property of objects is the one holding the link to their prototype (parent), inspecting an object in chrome this property has the name "\_\_proto\_\_".

-Note: is not safe to access the property "__proto__" directly, we will see later a safe way to do it.
+Note: is not safe to access the property "\_\_proto\_\_" directly, we will see later a safe way to do it.

 The mechanism of going from the bottom to the top of the prototype chain in order to retrieve a property is called properties delegation.